Dental health is an essential component of a child’s overall health. But dental services can be expensive and out of reach for many families.

 Children’s Aid has a long history of providing dental care to New York City’s children.
 We opened our first dental clinic in 1906 at the 53rd Street Industrial School.
 That year, dentists examined 394 children.
 They pulled more than 200 teeth and filled 169 cavities.
 By 1913, every Children’s Aid school had a dental clinic.

-A recent study conducted by New York University found that school-based oral health programs reduced cavities by more than 50 percent in public, high-needs elementary schools in Massachusetts.
+A 2018 study conducted by New York University found that school-based oral health programs reduced cavities by more than 50 percent in public, high-needs elementary schools in Massachusetts.

-Children’s Aid now operates six school-based health centers, three of which are located in Washington Heights.
+Children’s Aid now operates six school-based health centers in Washington Heights, the Bronx, and Staten Island.
 At those locations, thousands of students receive expert dental care with their education.

 Dr. Scott Levy, a dentist at Salomé Ureña Campus, said his job extends beyond clinical services.
 In addition to routine dental care, which includes exams, X-rays, cleanings, fluoride treatment, fillings, extractions, and sealants, Dr. Levy makes it his mission to make patients feel at ease.